Ouranosinc/Magpie/docs/configuration.rst

     In case of doubt, port value ``25`` (an sometimes ``587``) is employed for non-encrypted emails.
     For secure TLS, ``587`` is the usual choice, and ``465`` when using SSL.
+    Other ports based on the functionalities offered by targeted :envvar:`MAGPIE_SMTP_HOST` could be available.

-    Note that :envvar:`MAGPIE_SMTP_SSL` should be set accordingly when using those standard values, but other ports based on the :envvar:`MAGPIE_SMTP_HOST` functionalities that offers it can be selected.
+    Note that :envvar:`MAGPIE_SMTP_SSL` should be set accordingly when using those standard values.
     It is strongly recommended to employ an encrypted email since transferred details by `Magpie` can potentially contain some sensible details.